 One of the main reasons people allow advertisements on their site is because the sponsors pay money for that advertising space.
 That money goes to maintaining the site (or it should!)

 Therefore, if web visitors do not see the advertisements, the sponsors do not pay money out.
 If there is no money paid from the advertisement sponsor then there is no money to help maintain the site.
-If the site becomes too cost prohibitive, the site is down and the valuable resources being sought after by web visitors is now gone.
+If the site becomes too cost-prohibitive, the site is down and the valuable resources being sought after by web visitors are now gone.